awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-lc-with-instanceID.md

 ### Create a Launch Configuration from an EC2 Instance Using the AWS CLI<a name="create-lc-with-defaultconfig-aws-cli"></a>

-Use the following [create\-launch\-configuration](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command to create a launch configuration from an instance using the same attributes as the instance \(other than any block devices added after launch, which are ignored\):
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command to create a launch configuration from an instance using the same attributes as the instance\.
+Any block devices added after launch are ignored\.

 ```
 aws autoscaling create-launch-configuration --launch-configuration-name my-lc-from-instance --instance-id i-a8e09d9c
 ```

-You can use the following [describe\-launch\-configurations](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html) command to describe the launch configuration and verify that its attributes match those of the instance:
+You can use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html) command to describe the launch configuration and verify that its attributes match those of the instance:

 ```
 aws autoscaling describe-launch-configurations --launch-configuration-names my-lc-from-instance